Yolonda L. Colson

-Yolonda Lorig Colson is an American thoracic surgeon, working in Boston, who was the 103rd president and first female president of the American Association for Thoracic Surgery (AATS), succeeding Shaf Keshavjee, MD and preceding Lars G. Svensson, MD, PhD.
+Yolonda Lorig Colson is an American thoracic surgeon, working in Boston, who was the 103rd president and first female president of the American Association for Thoracic Surgery (AATS), succeeding Shaf Keshavjee and preceding Lars Georg Svensson.
 Colson is the Chief of the Division of Thoracic Surgery at Massachusetts General Hospital, Hermes C. Grillo Professor in Thoracic Surgery, and Professor of Surgery at Harvard Medical School.
 Colson is an Officer and Exam Chair for the American Board of Thoracic Surgery.
 She is also a collaborator of the Grinstaff Group.

 Education

 Colson completed her Bachelor of Science (B.S.) in Biomedical Engineering from Rensselaer Polytechnic Institute, Doctor of Medicine (M.D.) from Mayo Medical School, and Doctor of Philosophy (Ph.D.) and general surgery residency at the University of Pittsburgh School of Medicine.
 She then completed a fellowship in cardiothoracic surgery at Brigham and Women's Hospital.

-Grants

-Colson has been awarded many R29 and R01 NIH and NCI grants: